Welcome to Nice, France

 Nice Opera is within walking distance, and several of the cinemas in Nice show the latest releases of films in English Language (look for VO version).
 For a sundowner head, to Hotel Meridien for panoramic views of the bay, or for a more lively night, Wayne’s bar is full of a younger crowd each night.
 A few train stops down the coast lead you to Cannes, which is brimming with a vast array of bars and clubs, or push the boat out and head to Monaco to try your hand in the casino.

 Local shops: Most importantly, where can you get your breakfast croissant from!
 When you step out the apartment there are several epiceries, boulangeries to get essentials; or head up the high street by tram or foot to Monoprix, the supermarket.
 In Place St Francois the daily fish market sells fresh catches and finishes as the fishmonger’s energy levels deplete, or Cours Saleya is the place for fresh fruit, veg and traditional nibbles, every day until about 1.30pm except Monday when it is a flea market.

-Rue Droite (round corner from flat – same road as Acchiardo)
+5 Rue Droite, Old Town (round corner from flat – same road as Acchiardo)

 Tel 04 93 85 72 32

 19 Rue Alsace Lorraine (near Gare SNCF stop –Rue Jean Medecin)

 Try the 15.90 euro 3 course fixed price menu – fantastic value!